Abelian and non-Abelian fractionalized states in twisted MoTe$_2$: A generalized Landau-level theory: Discussion

 \section{Discussion}

 In summary, we develop a theoretical framework for decomposing Chern bands into generalized Landau levels and use it to investigate Abelian and non-Abelian fractionalized states in tMoTe$_2$.
 Specifically, we employ a variational mapping to express the Bloch states of the first two moiré Chern bands in terms of generalized LLs, providing a clear perspective on how these fractionalized states emerge.
-The first moiré band is found to be dominated by the generalized 0LL, naturally leading to the formation of Abelian FCIs in the Jain sequences.
+The first moiré band is found to be dominated by the generalized 0LL, and support the formation of Abelian fractional Chern insulators in the Jain sequences, as evidenced by ED results in Figs \ref{fig:ED} and \ref{fig:ED2}.

 For the second moir\'e band, HF calculations at hole filling $\nu_h=2$ reveal a dominant generalized $1$LL component at $\theta=2.13^\circ$ and $\theta=2.45^\circ$, which in turn motivates our study of interaction-driven phases at fractional fillings.
 Importantly, this identification is nontrivial: although the quantum weight $\mathcal{K}$ of the second band lies close to the nominal value $3|\mathcal{C}|$, such proximity alone does not a priori ensure a generalized $1$LL–like wave function.
 Our explicit decomposition demonstrates that resolving the internal generalized-LL structure is essential for unambiguously establishing the $1$LL-like nature of the band.
-Exact diagonalization calculations at $\nu_h=5/2$ identify the evidence of the non-Abelian MR state at $\theta=2.45^\circ$ in both the energy spectra and the PES.
-This MR state is further verified by its adiabatic connection to the corresponding state in the first LL.
-We also perform systemetic numerical calculation at $\theta=2.13^\circ$, where a competition between the MR state and CDW state is found, with the transition primarily controlled by the bandwidth (See Appendix~\ref{appendix:E} for details).
+ED calculations at $\nu_h=5/2$ identify the evidence of the non-Abelian MR state at $\theta=2.45^\circ$ in both the energy spectra and the PES.
+This MR state is further verified by its adiabatic connection to the corresponding state in the 1LL.
+Constructing a trial wave function for this MR state within the generalized 1LL is an interesting open problem.
+In contrast to the generalized 0LL, where trial wave functions for FCIs can be exactly factorized as in Eq.~\eqref{PhiF}, the generalized 1LL exhibits a more complicated structure arising from the Gram–Schmidt orthogonalization procedure used in its construction.

+We also perform systematic numerical calculation at $\theta=2.13^\circ$, where a competition between the MR state and CDW state is found, with the transition primarily controlled by the bandwidth (See Appendix~\ref{appendix:E} for details).
 These results demonstrate a quantitative correspondence between moir\'e Chern bands and generalized LLs, establishing a foundation for understanding the emergence of fractionalized topological phases in moir\'e systems.